ionknowmyname/Shipment-API-Tinkteq-Interview/README.md

-**PRODUCT CATALOG SERVICE**

-- This project was created to test out integrating elastic search with Nodejs.
-- Project working exactly as expected
-- Frontend part was completely ignored
-- Check productController & product route to see impl.
+**SHIPMENT API - EXPRESSJS - MONGODB**

+- `npm run start` starts the application on port 8000
+- Check .env.example and add your MONGO_URI